davidgasquez/filecoin-in-numbers/src/index.md

     resize((width) => Plot.plot({
       title: "Data On Active Deals",
-      subtitle: "How much data was active on the network at a given time.", width,
+      subtitle: "How much data was active on the network at a given time.",
+      caption: "Only displaying data from State Market Deals.", width,
       x: {label: "Date"},
       y: {grid: true, label: "PiBs"},